 SATA has all type of things and advantages that were limited in PATA.

 - The data transfer rate of SATA connections is very fast compared to that of IDE connections.
-In fact, the main reason of SATA being used over IDE is because of the increased data transfer speeds of SATA connection hard drives.
-IDE has the capacity of data transfers speeds of 33/66/100/133 MB/second, whereas SATA is capable of 150/300/600 MBs/second.
+In fact, the main reason for SATA being used over IDE is because of the increased data transfer speeds of SATA connection hard drives.
+IDE has the capacity of data transfer speeds of 33/66/100/133 MB/second, whereas SATA is capable of 150/300/600 MBs/second.
 The differences in speed are due to the various versions and flavors of IDE and SATA.

 - The lower power consumption of SATA connection drives helps to keep the inner part of the computer case cooler and also reduces the power supply drain at a considerable range.